ExtensityAI/symbolicai/README.md

     Embed()
 ))
 ```
+The shown example opens a stream, passes a `Sequence` object which cleans, translates, outlines and embeds the input.
-The stream operation chunks the long input text into smaller chunks and passes them to the inner expression, which returns a `generator` object.
-In this case, to perform more complex operations, we open a stream and pass a `Sequence` object which cleans, translates, outlines and embeds the information.
+Internally, the stream operation estimates the available model context size and chunks the long input text into smaller chunks, which are passed to the inner expression.
+The returned object type is a `generator`.

-The issue with this approach is, that the resulting chunks are processed independently of each other.
-This means that the context of the chunks is not preserved.
-To solve this issue, we can use the `Cluster` expression instead, where the independent chunks are recombined based on their similarity.
+The issue with this approach is, that the resulting chunks are processed independently.
+This means there is no shared context or information among chunks.
+To solve this issue, we can use the `Cluster` expression instead, where the independent chunks are merged based on their similarity.
 We illustrate this in the following figure:

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img6.png" width="720px">

-In the shown example we recombine all individual chunks again by clustering the information among the chunks.
-This gives us a way to consolidate contextually related information and recombine them in a meaningful way.
-Furthermore, the clustered information can then be labeled by looking / streaming through the values within the clusters and collecting the most relevant labels.
+In the shown example all individual chunks are merged by clustering the information within each chunk.
+This gives us a way to consolidate contextually related information and merge them in a meaningful way.
+Furthermore, the clustered information can then be labeled by streaming through the content of each cluster and extracting the most relevant labels, providing us with interpretable node summaries.

 The full example is shown below: